Haircuts in China Tips & Mandarin Phrases | That’s Mandarin

 to cut hair

-If you only want to trim just a small amount of hair, you can say to the hairdresser:
+If you only want a slight trim you can say to the hairdresser:

 我想把头发剪短一点。